stsiwo/database_concept/README.md

 enable full text search if a column has FULLTEXT index.

+FULLTEXT can help with that query if bar is a "word".
+FULLTEXT handles words, not arbitrary substrings (as LIKE does).

 in MySQL, there are three modes

 1. __natural language search type__: search a given word in a text collection (one or more text columns) and sort by the highest relevance first.